American Airlines files for bankruptcy

 The case is in Re: AMR Corp, Southern District Of New York; No:11-15463.

-(Reporting by Kyle Peterson in Chicago, Caroline Humer and Matt Daily in New York, Tom Hals in Wilmington, Karen Jacobs in Atlanta, John Crawley in Washington, John D. Stoll in Detroit, Chuck Mikolajczak in New York and Tanya Agrawal in Bangalore; Editing by Gopakumar Warrier, Maureen Bavdek, John Wallace, Derek Caney and Carol Bishopric)
+(Reporting by Kyle Peterson in Chicago, Caroline Humer and Matt Daily in New York, Tom Hals in Wilmington, Karen Jacobs in Atlanta, John Crawley in Washington, John D. Stoll in Detroit and Tanya Agrawal in Bangalore; Editing by Gopakumar Warrier, Maureen Bavdek, John Wallace and Derek Caney)